-Your Company has neither accepted nor renewed any Deposits from the public within themeaning of Companies Act 2013 as such no amount of principal or interest was outstandingon the date of the Balance Sheet and also on the date of this Report.
+Your Company has neither accepted nor renewed any Deposits from the public within themeaning of the Companies Act 2013 and hence no amount of principal or interest wasoutstanding on the date of the Balance Sheet and also on the date of this Report.

 SUBSIDIARIES JOINT VENTURES AND ASSOCIATE COMPANIES

-Your Company did not have any Joint Venture or Associate Company as on the end of thefinancial year.
+Your Company did not have any Joint Venture or Associate Company as at the end of thefinancial year.